robert/robert.github.com/_posts/2100-01-01-yourself-happier-iphone-worse.md

 ## Look and feel

 Now we start to get a bit more enterprising.
+Some of these suggestions may not work for you if you have impaired vision.

 ### 4. Set the display to black and white

-In Settings > General > Accessibility > Color Filters, you can configure your display to be black and white.
+In Settings > Accessibility > Display & Text Size > Color Filters (this and all other settings in this post are for iOS 13.3), you can configure your display to be black and white.
 This makes your phone look much more drab and boring and makes you correspondingly less likely to accidentally fall down a brightly-colored pit of clickbait.
 There are admittedly times when you do need pigments, such as when you're reading a color-coded graph.
 For these occasions you can turn triple-click-ing the home button into a shortcut for toggling black-and-white mode on and off.
 This makes it easy to disable, and, more importantly, easy to turn back on once you don't need colors any more.

 Screenshots ignore both black-and-white mode and color inversion (see next tip), so here's a real-life photo of what it looks like.